Mobile park homes and residential sites

 Eviction

-you haven't paid your pitch fees
+you have not paid your pitch fees

-you broke site rules - for example, you caused antisocial behaviour
+you broke site rules, for example, you caused antisocial behaviour

 your mobile home is in very poor condition